Corumbataia lucianoi

-Corumbataia lucianoi is a species of armored catfish endemic to Brazil, where it is found in the Upper Rio Paraná basin, Goiás, Brazil.
-This species grows to a length of 3 cm SL.
+Corumbataia lucianoi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is endemic to Brazil, where it is found in the Upper Rio Paraná basin in Goiás.
+This species grows to a standard length of 2.4 cm.

 The fish is named in honor of Luciano de Souza da Costa e Silva, Gabriel de Souza’s brother.